ejade42/ggDNAvis/README.md

 output image (i.e. when sequence text, annotations, and outlines are already off), or can be forced by setting `force_raster = TRUE`.
-However, as forcing `geom_raster()` necessitates removal of text/annotations/outlines, this produces a warning unless
+However, as forcing `geom_raster()` necessitates removal of text/annotations/outlines, this produces a warning unless they were all already turned off.

-Furthermore, as `geom_raster()` only draws simple boxes, a message is produced if `pixels_per_base` is greater than 10, as there is not really any benefit and it increases the file size of the image.
+Furthermore, as `geom_raster()` only draws simple boxes, a message is produced if `pixels_per_base` is greater than 20, as there is not really any benefit and it increases the file size of the image.

 An example where `visualise_single_sequence()` automatically switches to